-The American Academy of Pediatrics and Bright Futures recommend nine well-care visits before a child turns 15 months.
+The American Academy of Pediatrics and Bright Futures recommend nine well-care visits by the time a child turns 15 months of age.
 Early intervention increases overall wellness and reduces medical costs.

-This measure reports the percentage of children who turned 15 months old during the measurement year and who had 6 or more well-child visits with a PCP during that time.
+This measure reports state performance on the percentage of children who turned 15 months old during the measurement year and who had 6 or more well-child visits with a primary care practitioner during that time.

 Well-child visits should include:

 - Parenting education on a wide range of topics